bkrn/prolamb/README.md

 # runtime
 ```

-If you're using other source files they must be in or bew children of $SOURCE_DIRECTORY.
+If you're using other source files they must be in or children of $SOURCE_DIRECTORY.
 Otherwise they won't make it into bundle.zip.

 Be sure that the handler option of your lambda is set to `file.predicate`.
 So if your entry file is main.pl and the predicate handler is handler/3 then the handler option should be `main.handler`.